CCBDA-UPC/Assignments-2020/Lab05.md

 Commit the `README.md` file to your **responses repository** and commit all changes to the **web app repository**.
 Do not mix the repository containing the course answers with the repository that holds the changes to your web app.

-**There is only one deadline for all the laboratory session (optional part included)**.
-All team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
+**There is only one deadline for all the laboratory session (optional part included)**. **Before the deadline**, all team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
 Obviously, the responses of both members are identical.

 2. Edit the file **authors.json** and include your UPC email